sayden/minimal-mesos-go-framework/README.md

 ...
 ```

 Next, we checked the contents of the offer.
-In the offer, each resource is of one type (cpu, mem, port) defined by the field "Name" and recovered using "GetName()"
+In the offer, each resource is of one type (cpu, mem, port...) defined by the field "Name" and recovered using "GetName()"

 ```go
 func (s *ExampleScheduler) ResourceOffers(driver scheduler.SchedulerDriver, offers []*mesosproto.Offer) {